May Mortgages in Spain

-These figures were despite a very low level of activity in April.
+These figures were despite a very low level of new mortgages in Spain in April.

 Home loans market share

-The percentage of total new credit being loaned that was for the purpose of the purchase of a house remained however, as in April at less than 60% of all new borrowings.
+The percentage of total new mortgages in Spain being lent for the purpose of the purchase of a house remained however, as in April at less than 60% of all new borrowings.
 The level was up to 54.9% from the 54.6% from April but below the average we have seen in recent years.

 Giving borrowing levels are up both for total credit and for dwellings this just means that the credit market for business and land acquisition is more buoyant.